 Multi leg slings – Webbing Type

-A good rope or web sling manufacturer are also often able to offer disposable one way slings, which are used once and disposed of, these are often used in demanding conditions which can affect the webbing.
+A good rope or web sling manufacturer are also often able to offer disposable one way slings.
+These are used once and disposed of.
+Often used in demanding conditions which can affect the webbing.
 If the company has its own machines then most slings can be re-webbed when stitching becomes loose etc. A further product available for use with web slings are protective sleeves, which slip onto the sling to further protect the parts which take most wear and tear.
 Rope Services Direct can do all this, due to the fact that we have our own industrial sewing room complete with the necessary machinery.
 What’s more we can tailor make multi-leg slings to suit your requirements.

 Looking after your multi-leg sling is crucial.
-Prior to each use the sling should be checked over for any defects which may affect its performance these include worn eyes or distorted fittings, cuts, holes, burns or broken stitching, if any of these defects are noticed then the sling should not be used under any circumstances and disposed of.
+Prior to each use the sling should be checked over for any defects.
+Anything which may affect its performance these include worn eyes or distorted fittings, cuts, holes, burns or broken stitching.
+If any of these defects are noticed then the sling should not be used under any circumstances and disposed of.
 All fittings should be checked for defects too.
 Every six months or so a regularly used web sling should be inspected by a qualified person and re-certified if safe to use.
 Safety is always the most important aspect to consider when lifting and moving large objects.

 The main aspect to a safe lift using a sling is balancing the load.
 This can be fairly difficult to determine, as the sling needs to be placed evenly around the centre of the loads gravity to ensure an even balance.
 If a load is not well balanced it could cause the lift to fail, with possible damage to the load, equipment and injuries to persons in the area.